-11. The LPC in conjunction with the City Planning Commission may consider relief from hardships caused by landmarking under Z.R. §74-711.
+The LPC in conjunction with the City Planning Commission may consider relief from hardships caused by landmarking under Z.R. §74-711.
 Initially, in 2001, the Congregation had sought relief from the LPC under Z.R. §74-711, but did not pursue such relief, withdrawing its request.

-The BSA has no role at all in providing relief from landmark hardships; the BSA provides variances on appeal from denials of permits by the Department of Buildings for violations of the Zoning Regulations; if Respondents argue the BSA can grant relief from landmark hardships not provided by the LPC, then it would seem that the Congregation did not avail itself of its remedies from the LPC.
+Despite the improper inference drawn from the positions expressed by the BSA in its Answer, the BSA has no role at all in providing relief from landmark hardships; the BSA provides variances on appeal from denials of permits by the Department of Buildings for violations of the Zoning Regulations; if Respondents argue to the contrary that the BSA can grant relief from landmark hardships not provided by the LPC, then it would seem that the Congregation did not avail itself of its remedies from the LPC.